sammcj/ingest/README.md

 The config file also contains:

-- `ollama_model`: The model to use for processing the prompt, e.g. "llama3.1:8b-q5_k_m".
+- `llm_model`: The model to use for processing the prompt, e.g. "llama3.1:8b-q5_k_m".
-- `ollama_prompt_prefix`: An optional prefix to prepend to the prompt, e.g. "This is my application."
+- `llm_prompt_prefix`: An optional prefix to prepend to the prompt, e.g. "This is my application."
-- `ollama_prompt_suffix`: An optional suffix to append to the prompt, e.g. "explain this code"
+- `llm_prompt_suffix`: An optional suffix to append to the prompt, e.g. "explain this code"

 Ingest uses the following directories for user-specific configuration: